MayankMishra4998/Java-Script-Simple-Project/README.md

 🗑️ Delete Tasks: Remove tasks easily to keep the list clean.

-🔄 Persistent Storage: Save tasks using local storage so they remain after refreshing the page.

-🎨 Responsive Design: Works seamlessly across desktop and mobile devices.

 ⚡ Interactive UI: Smooth transitions and clean layout for a pleasant user experience.